-Dr. ElMouatez Karbab is a researcher at Concordia University.
-His research focuses on applied machine learning techniques on malware fingerprinting and mobile & IoT security.
+Dr. ElMouatez Karbab is a postdoc at Concordia University.
+His research focuses on applied machine learning techniques on malware fingerprinting and mobile and IoT security.
 He is a research scientist at the National Cyber Forensic and Training Alliance (NCFTA) of Canada, an international organization which focuses on the investigation of cyber-crimes.
-He is also serving as a data scientist and cyber-security specialist at NCFTA Canada.
 He served as an associate researcher at Research Centre for Scientific and Technical Information (CERIST), Algeria, where he worked on international projects in collaboration with University of Cape Town, South Africa, and Heudiasyc Lab, France.
 ElMouatez has published many peer-reviewed research articles in international journals and conferences on malware fingerprinting using machine learning techniques, cyber security, and embedded systems.

 Specialized in Cyber Security and Machine Learning.